nymtech/nym/documentation/operators/src/legal/exit-gateway.md

 * Currently, Nym Gateway nodes only enable access to apps and services that are on an ‘allow’ list that is maintained by the core team.

-* To decentralise and enable privacy for a broader range of services, this initiative will have to transition from the current ‘allow’ list to a ‘deny’ list - [Exit policy](https://nymtech.net/.wellknown/network-requester/exit-policy.txt).
+* To decentralise and enable privacy for a broader range of services, this initiative will have to transition from the current ‘allow’ list to a ‘deny’ list - [exit policy](https://nymtech.net/.wellknown/network-requester/exit-policy.txt).
 In accordance with the [Tor Null 'deny' list](https://tornull.org/) and [Tor reduced policy](https://tornull.org/tor-reduced-reduced-exit-policy.php), which are two established safeguards.

 * This will enhance the usage and appeal of Nym products for end users.
 As a result, increased usage will ultimately lead to higher revenues for Nym operators.